open-wc/open-wc/packages/testing-karma/README.md

 - `test:watch`: does a single test run, and then re-runs on file changes. coverage is not analyzed for performance. in watch mode you can also visit http://localhost:9876/debug.html to debug in the browser
 - `test:update-snapshots`: updates any snapshots files from `@open-wc/semantic-dom-diff`.
 Use this when your component's rendered HTML changed.
 - `test:prune-snapshots`: prunes any used snapshots files from `@open-wc/semantic-dom-diff`.
-- `test:compatibility`: like `test`, except that it makes your tests compatible with older browsers (including IE11).
+- `test:compatibility`: like `test:watch`, except that it makes your tests compatible with older browsers (including IE11).
-- `test:compatibility:watch`: like `test:watch` with compatibility mode

 ### Testing single files or folders
 By default karma runs all your test files.
 To test a single file or folder, use the `--grep` flag.
 (If you did a manual setup, makes sure your config handles this flag).